soham-samanta/soham-samanta/README.md

 # Hey there👋 Welcome to my Profile!

 I'm [Soham Samanta](https://www.linkedin.com/in/soham-samanta-5732b41b5/)!
-A passionate entrepreneur packed with an engineering mindset.
 I am a Computer Science undergrad with strong technical and interpersonal skills.
 I have a strong work ethic and try to work to perfection.
 I like having tasks that require tactful handling.
 I am always looking for improvement and hence appreciate constructive criticism.
-I love to code at night & study(/track) market during morning .
+I love to code at night & study(/track) market during morning.
 Keenly interested in the STOCK MARKET.

 - I'm a 4⭐coder at [Codechef](https://www.codechef.com/users/soham_cp_noob).
 5⭐at [HackerRank](https://www.hackerrank.com/sohamsamanta2?hr_r=1) {in C++ and Java}.
 - <b>Current Intern at [Knitter](https://www.linkedin.com/company/knitter/)</b> at the position of Android Developer Intern.